tidehackathon/team-tulip-troops/README.md

 ## Open API Specification for Interoperability
 ![](/docs/openapispec.png)
-The backend is implemented using a REST API conforming to the Open API Specification.
+The backend is implemented using a REST API conforming to the Open API Specification for maximum interoperability.

 # Research